Skip navigation links

 18 CFU - First Year, First Semester

-The course includes an integrated multidisciplinary teaching in: Architectural Design, Structural Design, and Construction Systems Design, focused on structural analysis.
-The specific educational purposes of a further discussion of the theoretical and operative basis behind structural design and dimensioning are integrated with the more general control of the design and composition, and of its constructive connotations, according to an educational plan aimed at providing, through the new Laboratories, an ever increasing organic consultation between the various aspects involved in the design process.
+The course includes an integrated multidisciplinary teaching in Architectural Design, Structural Design, and Construction Systems Design, focused on structural analysis.
+The specific educational purposes of a further discussion of the theoretical and operative basis behind structural design and dimensioning are integrated with the more general control of the design and composition and its constructive connotations, according to an educational plan aimed at providing, through the new Laboratories, an ever-increasing organic consultation between the various aspects involved in the design process.

 • HISTORY OF CONTEMPORARY ARCHITECTURE AND URBANISM